salmanfaishal27/Price_prediction_Uber-lyft/README.md

 ## Dataset

-Dataset ini berisi informasi tentang perjalanan Uber dan Lyft di Boston, MA dari 26 November 2018 hingga 18 Desember 2018.
-Dataset ini dapat digunakan untuk mempelajari tren harga antara Uber dan Lyft menggunakan model regresi linear.
-Namun, dataset ini mengandung banyak nilai NA, dataset ini didapatkan dari [kaggle](https://www.kaggle.com/datasets/brllrb/uber-and-lyft-dataset-boston-ma)
+This dataset contains information about Uber and Lyft trips in Boston, MA from November 26, 2018, to December 18, 2018.
+The dataset can be used to study price trends between Uber and Lyft using a linear regression model.
+However, this dataset contains many missing values (NA).
+The dataset was obtained from [kaggle](https://www.kaggle.com/datasets/brllrb/uber-and-lyft-dataset-boston-ma)

 ## Project Overview